mwiks-dev/Bank-Simulation-Project/README.md

 ## Conclusion

-This Bank Account Service project demonstrates a basic full-stack application with a Python backend and an HTML/JavaScript frontend.
+This Bank Account Service project demonstrates a basic full-stack application with a Python backend and an HTML/JavaScript frontend and vanilla python GUI.
 It showcases REST API design, handling HTTP requests in Python, and interacting with a backend server using AJAX in the frontend.
-The project includes basic transaction validation and unit tests for the backend, providing a foundation for more complex applications.
+The project includes basic transaction validation and unit tests for the backend.